shockzp/clever-image-sifter/README.md

 ### Tool help

-The tool has help configured.
+The tool has help section configured.
 Just run the tool by the following command to find it,
 ```
-./clever-image-sifter.py
+./clever-image-sifter.py -h
 ```

 ### Example for running the tool